B1nix/b1nix/docs/roadmap.md

   process zombies under the DEAD→REAPING CAS — closed `M32B-SSH:
   service-lifecycle`); and **`ash` SIGSEGV on `$((..))` in a loop** (libc `strtol` didn't advance `endptr` past a leading-0; `vsnprintf` lacked `%g`/`%e`).
-- [ ] `planned` Investigate a rare `-smp 4` heap double-free seen once during SSH daemon stop (`bucket_unlink: ... magic 0xdead110c not in bucket`, during the `service-lifecycle` stop/reap).
-Did not reproduce on re-run (481/0).
-Suspect the orphan-zombie reaper racing dropbear's per-connection child teardown, or a pre-existing socket-teardown race; pin down with `KHEAP_VALIDATE=1`.
 - [ ] `planned` Harden kernel signal delivery so it does not depend on a valid userspace `sa_restorer`.
 Today `arch_build_signal_frame` (`kernel/arch/x86/signal.c`) sets the handler's return address to the